 1) Whole Grain is Wholesome

-Whole grains are filled with minerals and vitamins, making them much healthier than processed grains.
-Not only do they help manage blood sugar levels, they also curb gastric and cardiovascular issues among other health problems.
+grains.
+Not only do they help manage blood sugar levels, they also curb gastric and

 Some popular examples of 100% whole-grain foods are brown rice, whole grain pasta, wholegrain crackers, oats and oatmeal, home-made kernel popcorn, quinoa.